Nawapara 40 MW (KPCL) HFO Power Plant (Unit 3)

 Land Acquisition

-The power plant is situated in Nawapara, Jessore.
-The entire KPCL area covers around 2.90 acres of land according to an estimation from Google Earth.
+The power plant is situated in Noapara, Jessore.
+The entire KPCL area covers around 2.90 acres of land according to an estimation from google earth.

 Finance